DwightTheShark/WeddingPlanApp/README.md

 # Wedding Plan App
 An application for a day that takes a team to tackle!
 A wedding day!
 This application allows users to create tasks, assign due dates, assign cateogories, and share them with other users.

-**Link to project:**
-View the live app here: https://cruising-wedding-planner.herokuapp.com/
+View the live app here: https://cruzwedding2022.nicoleschnurr.me/
 ---

 > Be sure to add that lovely star 😀 and fork it for your own copy